-As both loan growth and interest rates continue to accelerate, maintaining the right level of funding at the right cost will increasingly challenge banks' asset/liability practices.
+As funding pressures have mitigated and loan growth remained relatively small, loan to deposit ratios have declined marginally.
 As with ROA, this metric is highly influenced by a bank's business model.
 Obviously, those larger banks that generate the bulk of their earnings from non-lending related fee income are comfortable with a low loan to deposit ratio.
 Banks with more traditional business models and balance sheets are far more sensitive to the level and cost of both their loan and deposit portfolios.
 Historically, the sweet spot for those banks has been in the 80% range - significantly below that net interest margins suffer and significantly above that signals the need to increase funding and associated costs.
-While the bulk of the banks we analyze are still at or slightly below that Goldilocks level, we are seeing significant increases that signal a renewed focus on deposit generation and an attendant increase in funding costs.
-Generally, smaller Regional and Super Community banks are starting to experience funding challenges, while most larger banks have room to run.
-Banks that have either reached or are approaching this sweet spot include NYCB, AUB, SNV, ASB, OZK, and WTFC.
+Thanks to success in generating funding, the bulk of the banks we analyze are still at or slightly below that Goldilocks level.
+Generally, smaller Regional and Super Community banks continue to experience funding challenges, while most larger banks have room to run.
+Banks that have either reached or are approaching this sweet spot include CFG, MTB, AUB, ASB, OZK, and WTFC.